 Register Your Copyright Before You Register Your (Infringement) Complaint

-One suit was filed last year by Minneapolis electro-funk band Collage.
-Another was filed two months ago, by the copyright owners of the legendary funk group Zapp’s 1980 song “More Bounce to the Ounce”.
+One suit was filed by Minneapolis electro-funk band Collage.
+The other by the copyright owners of the legendary funk group Zapp’s 1980 song “More Bounce to the Ounce”.
 Each suit claims that “Uptown Funk” contains substantial portions of each plaintiff’s recording.

 These lawsuits have one thing in common – the party claiming infringement knew to register their works with the U.S. Copyright Office, before any infringement occurred.